Drakeo/opera-slackware-repack/README.md

 build in 14.1 you must upgrade binutils from Slackware64-14.2 lftp -c 'open http://mirrors.kernel.org/slackware/slackware64-14.2/source/d/; mirror -c -e binutils'
 ~~~
-to build in slackware current need to  ln -s libtinfo.so.6 libtinfo.so.5
+to build in slackware 14.2 and current need to ln -s /usr/lib64/libncurses.so.5.9 /usr/lib64/libtinfo.so.5

 this will build in qt4 or qt5
 you will need to install ninja
 ~~~